2025/2026 Annual Savings Statement

 Why is there not as much interest as I was expecting?

-For some accounts, we pay interest on a specific date each year and it might be that you opened your account less than a year ago and that date hasn’t happened yet.
+Some accounts pay interest on a specific day each year.
+If your account is less than a year old, the interest may not have been paid when your statement was sent.
 Or it may be that the date happened before you’d had your account for a full year so it wasn’t a full year’s interest.
 Don’t worry, you’re earning interest every day you have money in your account.

 What is a flexible ISA?